Images

 Cost of ownership

 Exemplary engine efficiency might not be of paramount significance to likely Land Cruiser owners, but it's pretty important for Toyota to achieve it here if this J250 model isn't to unacceptably drag down the brand's overall fleet CO2 average in Europe.
-To start with, don't expect the returns to be that much different from those of the previous generation model (29.4mpg on the combined cycle and up to 250g/km of CO2).
-But things should improve in that regard when the 2.8-litre diesel becomes available with the company's 48V mild hybrid tech later on in production.
-That's still a way off what you'd get from cheaper but less rugged rivals like Kia's Sorrento and Hyundai's Santa Fe, but it's about the same as you'd get from comparably tough competitors like Land Rover's Defender.
+To start with, don't expect the returns to be that much different from those of the previous generation model (they're now 26.4mpg on the combined cycle and up to 280g/km of CO2).
+That's deeply unremarkable and worse even than a clunky Ineos Grenadier.
+To give you some perspective on a more direct class competitor, a rival Land Rover Defender 110 D250 manages up to 32.8mpg and up to 226g/km of CO2 - but that's a mild hybrid.
+This Land Cruiser will get a little closer to those figures when the 48V mild hybrid version of its 2.8-litre diesel becomes available later on in production.

 As before, exemplary depreciation should offset some of the big diesel's thirst.
 If the residuals from the previous model are carried forward, you can expect around 52% of your original purchase price back after the usual three year standard ownership period.
 That's thanks to the relatively low numbers sold, this car's bullet-proof quality and its loyal following.
 As before, maintenance costs can be kept down thanks to a fixed price servicing plan.
 And if you regularly service the car at a franchised Toyota dealer, your warranty can be extended for as long as 10 years.
 But if the previous reliability of this model line is carried forward, you'll almost certainly never need it.